JeroenDeDauw/WikibaseQueryEngine/README.md

 Recent changes can be found in the [release notes](RELEASE-NOTES.md).

-Note that this is a fork of the original Wikibase Query engine, which has the `wikibase/query-engine` package name.
-This version is ahead of the original, which is no longer actively developed.
+Note that this is a fork of the original Wikibase Query Engine, which has the `wikibase/query-engine` package name.
+This version is ahead of the original, which is no longer actively developed by its original maintainer: Wikimedia Deutchland.

 ## Installation